hannobraun/caterpillar/daily.md

 some grand vision, without tangible benefits on the way there.

 This means I have to define milestones that provide those tangible benefits.
-And it means I have decide what _won't_ make it into a milestone.
+And it means I have to decide what _won't_ make it into a milestone.
 Which is going to be most of what I eventually want to achieve.
 As a result, these milestones will look very different from the desired end result.

 And sometimes, I might need a placeholder.
 For example, if I decide we need better types, but a static type system is too much work for now, I'll go for a